-As things currently stand, the UK is due to leave the EU on 31st October 2019.
+The EU has granted the UK Government a further extension to agree a Brexit Withdrawal Deal until 31st January 2020.
+This extension date is termed as flexible meaning that, if a deal is agreed before this date, the UK can officially leave the EU sooner.
 Uncertainty in terms of the withdrawal process and the potential implications of Brexit on the University remains, and the continued lack of clarity will be of concern to staff and students.

 Ulster University’s Brexit Readiness Working Group (BRWG) is currently working through the implications of the UK's withdrawal from the European Union (EU), including the potential impacts on staff and student mobility, workplace rights, freedom of movement within the Common Travel Area, Horizon 2020, Erasmus+ and continued access to Research facilities, funding and grants.